jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 certainly appears so, though more quantitative research on this topic would be welcome.

 This phenomenon could be looked at from many different angles, but this memo considers the topic from the perspective of how available technology and Internet architecture drives different market directions.
-How are technology choices and fundamentals of communication affecting some of these trends?
+Our second question is if the Internet technology has influenced the consolidation trends in some manner?
+And conversely, the third question asks how is Internet consolidation influencing the development of the Internet infrastructure and architecture?

 The engineering remit at the IETF is to focus on technology, but of course we also want to understand the implications and externalities of the technical arrangements we